 Hund believes this new mindset necessitates a change in day-to-day behavior that simply won't happen overnight.
 "It's a learning curve for the entire organization.
 If we can successfully adjust the way we think, then sustainability won't be something else to think about – it will be part of our daily work."

 "At ZEISS, sustainability and business success are inextricably linked," says Dr. Nicole Ziegler, Head of Sustainability at ZEISS.
 As a Carl Zeiss Foundation company, responsible action is a top priority for ZEISS and one that has been a tradition for 130 years.
-Environmental protection, social commitment, ethical behavior and sustainable improvements in the value chain are all part of this.
+Environmental protection, social engagement, ethical behavior and sustainable improvements in the value chain are all part of this.
 Sustainability is also enshrined in the brand, through the attribute "responsible."
 Ziegler stresses: "Trust in the brand is one reason why customers opt for ZEISS.
 And in order to be their first choice, we have to be a reliable partner by taking responsible action."